Chart Color Schemes

 Port Augusta is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Port Augusta, as per the latest Census evaluation, 74.7% of dwellings were houses while 25.3% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Non-Metro SA's figures of 85.7% houses and 14.3% other dwellings.
-Home ownership in Port Augusta stood at 31.2%, similar to Non-Metro SA.
-The remaining dwellings were either mortgaged (24.2%) or rented (44.6%).
-The median monthly mortgage repayment in the area was $979, lower than Non-Metro SA's average of $1,138 and significantly below the national average of $1,863.
-The median weekly rent figure for Port Augusta was recorded at $194, compared to Non-Metro SA's $187 and substantially lower than the national figure of $375.
+In Port Augusta, as per the latest Census evaluation, 74.7% of dwellings were houses, with the remaining 25.3% comprising semi-detached homes, apartments, and other types.
+This contrasts with Non-Metro SA's dwelling structure, which was 85.7% houses and 14.3% other dwellings.
+Home ownership in Port Augusta stood at 31.2%, aligning with Non-Metro SA's figure.
+Mortgaged dwellings accounted for 24.2%, while rented dwellings made up 44.6%.
+The median monthly mortgage repayment was $979, significantly lower than Non-Metro SA's average of $1,138 and the national average of $1,863.
+Median weekly rent in Port Augusta was recorded at $194, compared to Non-Metro SA's $187 and the national figure of $375.

 Frequently Asked Questions - Housing